BurnYourPc/Sudoku/README.md

 That proccess can produce efficiently sudoku problems with 25-24 known cells at most.
 So we added a simulated annealing technique.
 That is: In every step there is a possibility p(n) (n is the number of known cells and if n1 <= n2 then p(n1) <= p(n2) ) that the generator would fill 2 cells at random.
 So this way we can exceed the local optimums (from the point of view of grid's structure).
 The parametrs of the simulated annealing may take improvment.

-So we can generate sudoku problems even with 21 known cells (or even 20 but it's slow).
+So we can generate sudoku problems even with 21 known cells (or even 20 but it's slow) but, in practice it's more convenient to generate sudoku from 22 to 32 cell known at most (choice is random).

 Nevertheless we set time limit (15 sec.) for a sudoku problem to be generated, for better time efficient in practise.
 If the time limit is violated then a new full solved grid is generated and we repeat the proccess.